rodrigotfdev/reactPizzaMenu/README.md

 #### Key Concepts Utilized

-1. **Component Structure**: The application follows a structured component-based architecture, enabling modularity and reusability.
+✅. **Component Structure**: The application follows a structured component-based architecture, enabling modularity and reusability.

-2. **Conditional Rendering**: Conditional rendering is used to display components based on factors like the availability of menu items and the restaurant's opening hours.
+✅. **Conditional Rendering**: Conditional rendering is used to display components based on factors like the availability of menu items and the restaurant's opening hours.

-3. **Props and Data Mapping**: Props are used to pass data between components.
+✅. **Props and Data Mapping**: Props are used to pass data between components.
 The list of pizzas is mapped to render individual `Pizza` components.

-4. **Component Styling**: Inline styling is used within the `Header` component to apply CSS properties.
+✅ **Component Styling**: Inline styling is used within the `Header` component to apply CSS properties.

-5. **React Lifecycle Methods**: The code contains commented-out lifecycle method checks, such as operating hours, which can affect the display.
+✅. **React Lifecycle Methods**: The code contains commented-out lifecycle method checks, such as operating hours, which can affect the display.

-#### Framework and Rendering

-The code demonstrates rendering in React using `ReactDOM.createRoot` which is a method in React version 18.
-In versions before 18, `ReactDOM.render` would be used to render the `App` component.

-The code sets up the root element and renders the `App` component within a `React.StrictMode` wrapper to assist with detecting potential issues.